raspibolt/raspibolt/bonus/raspberry-pi/ups-nut.md

 $ upsc UPS-NAME
 ```
 Most models will have a field that is called `battery.charge` that you can monitor progress on.
 You may also want to recall you can disable the alarm on many models.
-Fine the variable on your system with `upscmd –l UPS-Name`.
+Find the variable on your system with `upscmd –l UPS-Name`.
 You can then mute it using the applicable command.
 Common example below.
 You’ll be prompted for a username and password.
 Use the admin and password you defined in `upsd.users`.
 ```
 upscmd UPS-Name beeper.mute
 ```